How to Install a Drain Tile in the Basement

 To install this system, follow these steps:

-Find a location for the sump basin (an unfinished room is best).
+- Find a location for the sump basin (an unfinished room is best).
 You’ll need an electrical outlet for the sump pump and a way to run the discharge pipe outside.
 Break out additional floor, dig a hole and set the basin in place so the top is flush with the concrete floor.
+Want to avoid sump pump failure?
+Here’s an easy tutorial on how to test your sump pump to make sure it will perform when needed.

 If you have a concrete block foundation, you’ll have to drain the block cores by drilling 1-in. holes through the face of the block.
 Rent a rotary hammer with a 1-in. masonry bit; it’s worth the cost.
 See what you can do to waterproof a basement, too.